ruby-grape/grape-entity/README.md

 ### Options Hash

 The option keys `:version` and `:collection` are always defined.
 The `:version` key is defined as `api.version`.
 The `:collection` key is boolean, and defined as `true` if the object presented is an array.
-The options also contain the runtime environment in `:env`, which includes request parameters in `options[:env][:grape.request.params]`.
+The options also contain the runtime environment in `:env`, which includes request parameters in `options[:env]['grape.request.params']`.

 Any additional options defined on the entity exposure are included as is.
 In the following example `user` is set to the value of `current_user`.